algorithm-archivists/algorithm-archive/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 Please fill in the information below.

-If you would like to contact us, we are also available on discord at https://discord.gg/2PEjsR -->
+If you would like to contact us, we are also available on Discord at https://discord.gg/2PEjsR -->

 # Bug Report